‘The View’ Host Whoopi Goldberg Reveals Why She Has Been Absent

 “She’s not feeling well.
 She’s actually recovering from pneumonia.
 I saw her last night, and she’s very funny still, and we had big laughs.
 She’s getting there, she’s on the mend,” Behar said on Wednesday, according to Extra.

 Goldberg has been missing from the show for nearly two weeks.
-Many of her fans as well as several of the show’s viewers were starting to express their concern.
+Many of her fans, as well as several of the show’s viewers, were starting to express their concern.
 Goldberg’s absence fueled several rumors about why she might not be active on the show, and everything from her possibly hosting the Oscars to her departing from the show became potential reasons.

 As for the rumor that Goldberg hasn’t appeared on The View because she is hosting the Oscars, Behar spoke out against that idea holding any truth.

-“There are all these conspiracy theories on the Internet that she’s not really sick and she’s secretly preparing to host the Oscars.
+“There are all these conspiracy theories on the internet that she’s not really sick and she’s secretly preparing to host the Oscars.
 She’s not even well enough to host this show right now, let alone the Oscars,” Behar stated, according to Extra.

 #WhoopiGoldberg’s great-granddaughter grows by leaps and bounds, and she’s the epitome of cuteness #STARS #NEWS #USA https://t.co/DRhWFWLV8I